 Trace Mayer, who according to his website, is an entrepreneur, investor, journalist, monetary scientist and ardent defender, had predicted the Bitcoin price to hit $27,000 by February 2018.
 Mayer has been involved with Bitcoin since its early days, initially investing in the cryptocurrency when it was worth $0.25.
 The host of The Bitcoin Knowledge Podcast had based his prediction on a 200-day moving average.
 He expected the 200-day moving average to grow rapidly up until $5,767.
 At which point, he believed that each Bitcoin would be worth over $27,000, increasing its relative price by 4.75 times.

 Incorrect: Masterluc – $40,000 to $110,000 (by 2019)

 Masterluc is an anonymous Bitcoin trader, known for his impressive predictions in the price of Bitcoin.
 Most notable was his prediction of the end of the 2013 Bitcoin bubble, which was then followed by a bearish market for multiple years.

-Masterluc sees Bitcoin reaching a price of between 40,000 and 110,000 US dollars by the end of this bull run, sharing his thoughts publicly on the TradingView platform.
+Masterluc had expected Bitcoin to reach a price of between 40,000 and 110,000 US dollars by the end of the 2017 bull run, sharing his thoughts publicly on the TradingView platform.
 In his May 26th, 2017 post, the legendary trader said he expects the price to be reached sometime before 2019.

-After correctly predicting the $10,000 milestone, hedge fund manager Michael Novogratz thinks that Bitcoin price can go four times by the end of 2018 and cross $40,000.
-According to him, high demand from Asia and a limited supply of the cryptocurrency has lead to cryptocurrency’s exuberant growth.
+After correctly predicting the $10,000 milestone, hedge fund manager Michael Novogratz threw out another prediction: that Bitcoin price could go four times by the end of 2018 and cross $40,000.
+According to him, high demand from Asia and a limited supply of the cryptocurrency had lead to cryptocurrency’s exuberant growth.